PyChina/weekly/content/Issue/issue-404.md

 - [Arcade: Python 游戏框架入门](https://pycoders.com/link/3390/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn how to use arcade, a modern Python framework for crafting games with compelling graphics and sound.
+In this step-by-step tutorial, you'll learn how to use arcade, a modern Python framework for crafting games with compelling graphics and sound.
 Object-oriented and built for Python 3.6 and up, arcade provides you a modern set of tools for crafting great Python game experiences.

 (`是也乎:`